Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Phase Retrieval

 where the sum is over the $N$ pairs of possible solutions for our chosen $\vec{u}$.
 The optimal value is the desired value of $\phi$ at $\vec{u}$, $\phi(\vec{u}) = \phi_{\text{opt}}$.

-The landscape of the error function $E(\phi)$ presents challenges for optimization because it contains multiple local minima separated by large barriers.
-An example is shown in Figure \ref{fig:PhaseFitting}B. Since the value of the phase needs to be optimized for each pixel on the detector, a rapid and accurate method of determining the absolute minimum is desired.
-This is most straightforwardly accomplished by supplying an optimization algorithm with the minimum value of $\log E(\phi)$ on a grid in $[-\pi, \pi]$; the logarithm increases the contrast of the absolute minima significantly, allowing accurate calculation of an initial guess for the optimizer.
+The landscape of the error function $E(\phi)$ presents challenges for conjugate gradient optimization because it contains multiple local minima separated by large barriers.
+An example for a random pixel in a 2D phase array is shown in Fig.~\ref{fig:PhaseFitting}B. Since the value of the phase needs to be optimized for each pixel on the detector, a rapid and accurate method of determining the absolute minimum is desired.
+This is most straightforwardly accomplished by supplying an optimization algorithm with the minimum value of $\log E(\phi)$ on a grid in $[-\pi, \pi]$; the logarithm increases the contrast of the absolute minima significantly, allowing accurate calculation of an initial guess for the conjugate gradient optimizer.
 The optimizer polishes the brute-force search to a precise final value.

 Since the value of $\phi(\vec{m}+\vec{n})$ depends on previous values of $\phi(\vec{m})$ and $\phi(\vec{n})$, it is especially important that values calculated early in the retrieval are accurate.
 Depending on the quality of the data in $\Phi(\vec{m},\vec{n})$, the error function may present multiple deep local minima which cause the algorithm to, initially, choose an incorrect value of $\phi$.
 In this case, $\log[E(\phi)]$ for subsequent pixels in the retrieval sharply increases, indicating that at least one previous pixel has $\phi$ assigned incorrectly.
 Plotting the total fit error for all pixels indicates the location of problematic pixels which require resolving by toggling candidate phase values until the total error of all pixels is minimized.
-The consequences of toggling alternate values of $\phi$ near the origin to minimize the error across all pixels are illustrated nicely in Figure \ref{fig:2DPhaseRetrieval} by comparing the boxed and unboxed figures.
+The consequences of toggling alternate values of $\phi$ near the origin to minimize the error across all pixels are illustrated nicely in Fig.~\ref{fig:2DPhaseRetrieval} by comparing the boxed and unboxed figures.